WordPress plugin: What Would Seth Godin Do

 1. Download the WWSGD WordPress plugin and unzip it.

-2. Copy what_would_seth_godin_do.php to your WordPress plugins folder.
+2. Copy the what-would-seth_godin-do folder to your WordPress plugins folder.

-3. Activate the plugin in the Plugins area.
+3. Activate the plugin in the Plugins panel.

 New visitors will appreciate some context and background information about your site.
 This is your chance to offer them a special welcome and invite them to become permanent subscribers!